swiftgurmeet/coursera-getting-and-cleaning-data/README.md

 4. Label the data set appropriately with descriptive variable names.
 5. From the data set in step 4, a second, independent tidy data set is created with the mean of each feature variable for each activity and each subject.
 This is created in the file `tidy.txt`.

 The R script file `run_analysis.R` contains comments describing its functionality.

+### Requirements to run `run_analysis.R`.

-The script must be run in the directory containg the files "features.txt", "features_info.txt" etc. i.e. the "UCI HAR Dataset" directory.
+*  The script must be run in the directory containg the files "features.txt", "features_info.txt" etc. i.e. the "UCI HAR Dataset" directory.
+*  The package `reshape2` is installed and usable

 ### The Code Book
 The file CodeBook.md contains the description of the data set in the file `tidy.txt`.